Download PDF | BigCommerce vs Shopify: Everything You Need to Know Read Now >

 Most vendors typically let you start with basic features and build from there.
 Sites that start with a few synonyms and direct hits tied together with reporting see improved results within the first 30 days.

-Setting Up eCommerce Site Search Best Practices
+Setting Up eCommerce Search Best Practices

 You finally chose your search engine, now it’s time to make the magic happen!
 Let’s walk through a basic setup and you will be on your way to increasing sales.
 Keep in mind, I’m not a Ph.D. or English major, these are just down and dirty tactics and simple explanations on how to drive more sales.
 Remember, configuring your search is about meeting your visitors expectations, not providing them with English lessons.